aaravj4/BSE_Template_Portfolio/index.md

 |:--:|:--:|:--:|:--:|
 | Aarav J | Amador Valley High School | Electrical Engineering and Computer Science | Incoming Junior

-**Replace the BlueStamp logo below with an image of yourself and your competed project.
+**Replace the BlueStamp logo below with an image of yourself and your completed project.
 Follow the guide [here](https://tomcam.github.io/least-github-pages/adding-images-github-pages-site.html) if you need help.**

 ![Headstone Image](logo.svg)

-# Image Recognition in a Video With Email Feature
+# Final Milestone: Image Recognition in a Video With Email Feature

 **Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**